PierrickVoulet/bonita-embeddedBPM/README.md

 # bonita-embeddedBPM

 This repository is home to Bonita EmbeddedBPM which aims to provide suitable resources to ease the integration of Bonita BPN Engine as part of any Java custom application.
-There are two main modules: the JAR and a sample application using it.
+There are three main modules: the JAR and a sample standalone and web applications using it.

 ## Architecture challenges